jlheflin/jlheflin.github.io/docs/nwchemex_install_instructions.md

 cmake -S . -B build -DCMAKE_INSTALL_PREFIX=`pwd`/install
 ```

-If needed, you can confirm that the CMAKE_INSTALL_PREFIX variable was set via
+If needed, you can confirm that the `CMAKE_INSTALL_PREFIX` variable was set via
-ccmake, but Ryan doesn't really like it when builds use ccmake so I would just
+ccmake, but Ryan doesn't really like it when builds use `ccmake`, so I would just
 use to confirm variables.

 ```bash